Skip to content

 If you use a tool with its own ignore file, check that tool’s documentation to see how it handles ignore files and make sure .env.schema is allowed.

-To give your AI tool full context about varlock, you can provide it with the full Varlock llms.txt.
+You can also provide broader context with the full Varlock llms.txt.
 In Cursor, this is accomplished via ‘Add New Custom Docs’.

 If your tool supports custom rules, you can use our own varlock Cursor rule file from this repo as a starting point to create your own that is most suited to your workflow.